what is anglican?

 - A recognition of the sacraments of Baptism and Holy Communion

 - The historic episcopate locally adapted.
-In other words, the belief that Christian church has historically been organized with a polity system that includes bishops as overseers.
+In other words, the belief that the Christian church has historically been organized with a polity system that includes bishops as overseers.